wretiii/re-pack/README.md

 MaskGen
 ==================

 MaskGen allows you to craft pattern-based mask attacks for input into Hashcat family of password crackers.
-The tool uses output produced by statsgen above with the '-o' flag in order to produce the most optimal mask attack sorted by mask complexity, mask occurrence or ratio of the two (optimal index).

-Let's run MaskGen with only StatGen's output as an argument:
+Launch the tool using:

-    $ python maskgen.py rockyou.masks
+    $ python3 maskgen.py rockyou.masks

                            _
-         MaskGen #.#.#    | |
+         MaskGen 1.0.1    | |
           _ __   __ _  ___| | _
          | '_ \ / _` |/ __| |/ /
          | |_) | (_| | (__|   <
          | .__/ \__,_|\___|_|\_\
          | |
-         |_| iphelix@thesprawl.org
+         |_| @wretiii

     [*] Analyzing masks in [rockyou.masks]